larryhastings/appeal/README.md

 app.main()
 ```

+Now our command is called `fgrep`, and it takes two parameters.
-Now `filename` is optional, with a default value of `None`.
+The second one, `filename`, is optional, with a default value of `None`.

-You can call `script.py fgrep` with both parameters.
+You can of course specify both parameters yourself.
 Running this:

     % python3 script.py fgrep WM_CREATE window.c